Out of Eden Walk: Connecting Humanity

 -

-- Reach a multitude of new readers by growing the core group of dispatch content Local Language Edition co-publishers.
-Current LLE partners are: National Geographic Portugal, National Geographic Spain, National Geographic Japan, National Geographic Italy, National Geographic France, and National Geographic Poland.
+- Reach a multitude of new readers by growing the core group of National Geographic local language edition co-publishers of Paul’s dispatches.
+Current partners are: Portugal, Spain, Japan, Italy, Francy, and Poland.

 - Publish more storytelling maps in collaboration with Esri.
 In 2024, our “Ancient Roads of China” map highlighted the historic byways Paul Salopek and walking partners trekked through China.
 Educators especially love these intricate, immersive map stories as a learning resource that stokes curiosity and inspiration for students of all ages.